zecrocks/zcash-stack/docker/README.md

 # Docker Zcash Light Wallet

-Welcome to the Docker-side of this Zcash node hosting repository.
+Welcome to the Docker side of this Zcash node hosting repository.

 > [!NOTE]
 > If you came from [class-1-sync](../docs/class-1-sync.md): great!